dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 The key variations tested in this project are:

-* Pretrained v.s.
-Generated embeddings.
+* Pretrained vs. Generated embeddings.
-* Flatening and Shaping (Yes or No).
+* Flattening and Shaping (Yes or No).
     * These layers can reduce overfitting or improve fitting in general.
     * The embedding layer which is 2D for each entry is flattened.
 * LSTM layers and layer sizes.